 We become more receptive to new information when we keep a positive attitude toward life.
 We also enjoy trying out new things without the fear of failure.

-Two Australian psychologists tested this theory on a group of students9.
+Two Australian psychologists tested this theory on a group of students8.
 In their study, they looked at self-belief - a positive attitude.
-They looked at which students from the sample would actively pursue their learning.
-Furthermore, which would encounter problems.
+They looked at which students from the sample would actively pursue their learning and, furthermore, which would encounter problems.
 Before they evaluated intellectual capacity, they assessed students' attitudes toward their education.

 Just like the students in this group, a positive attitude will help you approach challenging tasks better.
 You can also counter negative emotions when they sneak up on you by challenging these thoughts with your self-belief.

-And a more positive attitude is better for mental health and shown to reduce anxiety4.
+And a more positive attitude is better for mental health and has been shown to reduce anxiety.
 Furthermore, other studies have found that cultivating a positive attitude can prove an important tool in dealing with depression2.

 Researchers have proven that individuals with positive attitudes are more productive than their peers.
-While approaching a new (or previously failed) task, they positively reinforce themselves.
-Thereby increasing their self-confidence and chances at success5.
+They positively reinforce themselves while approaching a new (or previously failed) task.
+Thereby increasing their self-confidence and chances at success4.
 However, people who choose negative reinforcements by focusing on their mistakes have a chance of failing again.

 This approach even goes beyond individuals.
 We can also look at its role at work.
 Companies that emphasize positivity will record better performance from their staff.
 Of course, as humans, we naturally prefer to be exposed to positive things.

 The benefits of a positive attitude can be shown across different aspects of both work and life.
-These aspects include cognitively, emotionally, psychologically, and socially.
+These aspects include cognitive, emotional, psychological, and social.
 Positive atmospheres at work are shown to lead to higher employee performance.

-When an organization nurtures a positive learning space and feels positive about its people, staff perform better.
+Staff perform better when an organization nurtures a positive learning space and feels positive about its people.
 It seems that when human resources foster positive energy in the work environment, it is good for individuals and co-workers.

-Founders, social entrepreneurs, and other people who pursue their dreams despite obstacles are applauded for having grit.
+Founders, social entrepreneurs, and others who pursue their dreams despite obstacles are applauded for grit.
 But grit does not come from intent.
 It comes from a positive attitude and commitment3.
-You have more chances of achieving your goals if you can approach negative situations with a more positive perspective.
+You have more chances of achieving your goals if you can approach the negative aspects of situations with a more positive perspective.

 Of course, having a positive attitude is not enough to get you through everything.
-We must identify a purpose for overcoming that obstacle to best realize the benefits of positive thinking.
+We must identify a purpose for overcoming that obstacle to realize the benefits of positive thinking best.
 But with a combination of both, your chances of a more positive mindset are much more favorable.

 We usually want healthy relationships, both in friendships and dating.
-Knowing this, we seek out people with whom we can build healthy, positive relationships.
-But a study by a prominent psychologist reveals the means for people to create healthy relationships.
+Knowing this, we seek out people to build healthy, positive relationships.
+However, a study by a prominent psychologist reveals the means for people to create healthy relationships.

-They must (first) be able to cultivate positive emotions7 and encouraging attitude.
+They must (first) be able to cultivate positive emotions6 and encouraging attitudes.
 This is because relationships will not always be on good terms as people disagree often.
 In such moments, negative emotions can push us to take narrow-minded actions, which may not be easy to undo.

 Positive people use humor, creativity, relaxation, and optimistic thinking.
-Each of these qualities can help to disarm disagreements and dispel those bad attitude moments.
+These qualities can help disarm disagreements and dispel those bad attitude moments.
 Generally, this positive attitude will make anyone a better friend, family, or partner.

 Recovery processes such as physiotherapy or mental therapy require a lot of commitment and hard work.
-In fact, therapists like to establish their client's resilience to identify their strengths and use them better8.
+In fact, therapists like to establish their client's resilience to identify their strengths and use them better7.

 The attitude of any patient toward their recovery process is one of the strengths evaluated by therapists.
 Whether you're trying to regain the use of your limbs or recover from mental trauma, your therapist knows one thing.
 Maintaining a positive attitude will help the progress of your therapy.